⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 eLearning Gamification

-And, for roles mapping, we’ll use the same RACI matrix, so it can be clearly stated who should do what on each stage.
+And, for role mapping, we’ll use the same RACI matrix, so it can be clearly stated who should do what at each stage.

 eLearning Gamification: Design Process